SwissDataScienceCenter/renku-design-docs/rfcs/012-add-session-ssh-support/012-add-session-ssh-support.md

 which maps the ssh session to the Renku user session; this means it is not possible to have a solution in which the login is `ssh renku@<ssh-proxy>` and the session is uniquely identified by the ssh key.
-The most straightforward solution is one in which the username maps uniquely to a Renku user session.
+The most straightforward solution is one in which the ssh username maps uniquely to a Renku user session.

 A mechanism is then required which maps ssh username to a Renku user session and the ssh challenge is successful using one of the user's registered ssh